snehilsharma12/angular-webapp/README.md

 o Made using Angular 16 and NodeJS. <br>
 o Implements REST API calls using RXJS observables to retrieve data from public APIs. <br>
 o Utilizes angular material library to create a uniform UI experience. <br>
-o Implements filtering and sorting capabilities for data elements for better user experience. <br>
 o Application is styled using SCSS framework and CSS variables. <br>
 <br>
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.1.